CLI Reference

 # Explicit branch name for the worktreearchon workflow run plan --cwd /path/to/repo --branch feature-auth "Add OAuth support"

 # Opt out of isolation (run in live checkout)archon workflow run assist --cwd /path/to/repo --no-worktree "Quick question"Note: Workflow and isolation commands require running from within a git repository.
 Running from subdirectories automatically resolves to the repo root.
-The version, help, chat, and setup commands work anywhere.
+The version, help, chat, setup, serve, and doctor commands work anywhere.

 Commands